WFTV MENTORING SCHEME faqs

 It’s very time consuming to fill in the application form – why is it so detailed?

 The transformation process that is at the heart of the mentoring scheme starts with the application form, where you have to, perhaps for the first time, articulate your goals and dreams and think about what you need to do to realise them.
-For the process to really work you have to be totally committed to it for six months; if you truly don’t have time to fill in the application form it is unlikely that you would be able to fully participate in, and benefit from, the scheme.
+For the process to really work you have to be totally committed to it for seven months; if you truly don’t have time to fill in the application form it is unlikely that you would be able to fully participate in, and benefit from, the scheme.

 What’s the selection process?